 This framework was benchmarked on 29 September 2016.
 This graph shows our progress toward best practice across the eight activity areas for this framework.

 The below graph illustrates our progress towards best practice across the eight (8) activity areas.
 The orange bars reaching four (4) highlight best practice and the lower bars in blue indicate CSU’s current baseline ratings.
-An absence of a blue bar indicates ‘no progress’ for this activity area.

 "ResLife have engaged students in several impactful sustainability initiatives during 2014 to 2016 including the 'Res Cycle' program at Albury-Wodonga and the 'Move Out' program at the end of the residential year at Wagga Wagga.
 The most significant change on the Bathurst campus was generated from the 'Power Challenge' between the different residential areas.
 Students' attitudes changed from giving no consideration regarding electricity usage, to being competitive and fully understanding what items consume more power, switching devices and equipment off and behaviour changes such as sharing fridges.